KaiHabermann/SOM/README.md

 - then run git pull a final time to pull all large data files<br/>

 ## Build:
-- sh build.sh will build the projects cython and c files
+- sh build.sh will build the projects cython and c files<br/>

-- there is no installation script yet
+- there is no installation script yet<br/>

-- you need to alter you PYTHONPATH manually
+- you need to alter you PYTHONPATH manually<br/>

 ## Exampe code for 60x90 SOM: